 Admission to our programs is highly competitive.
 Successful applicants typically have qualifications higher than the minimum listed.
 Applicants are expected to have some existing background in languages appropriate to their area of study.
 Potential supervisors can offer more specific advice about requirements in specific fields.

-If your native language is not English and you graduated from a non-Canadian university where the language of instruction was not English, you must submit an English-language test score unless you qualify for an exemption.
+If your native language is not English and you graduated from a non-Canadian university where the language of instruction was not English.

 - Paper-based TOEFL score: 600 overall, with a TWE score of 5.0;